-everything you need to know about covid testing and face mask rules | ExBulletin
+everything you need to know about Covid testing and face mask rules | ExBulletin

 What is the Government planning to help children achieve?

-Boris Johnson has announced an additional $ 400 million – over $ 300 million promised in January – to help students make up for lost school hours after school closes.
+Boris Johnson has announced an additional $ 400 million in funding – over $ 300 million promised in January – to help students make up for lost school time after the school closes.

 As part of the recovery package, summer provisions will be introduced for students who need it most, such as next year students, while one-on-one and small group teaching schemes will be expanded.